 Intellectual Property in China: Laws and Registration Procedures

-Intellectual property protection in China remains a major concern for foreign businesses and a key target for establishment reforms.
+Intellectual property protection in China is a major concern for foreign businesses and a key target for establishment reforms.

 In March 2018, the National People’s Congress approved setting up the State Administration for Market Regulation (SAMR), which governs China’s National Intellectual Property Administration (CNIPA).